 For these private star gazes, there is a minimum charge of $400, which covers

 up to 2 hours at the telescopes.
 After the first two hours, the fee is $100 per hour, with a maximum event time of 4 hours.

-Due to the COVID-19 pandemic, the group size for these private events is very restricted, and all attendees must be fully-vaccinated.
+Due to the COVID-19 pandemic, the group size for these private events is very restricted, and all attendees must be fully-vaccinated for COVID.

 All participants must sign a liability waiver form prior to the event.
 Proceeds from these private star gazes will support the Astronomy Club of Asheville – a 501(c)(3) tax-exempt, educational organization.